embassynetwork/modernomad/docs/running-in-production.md

     $ heroku create --manifest
     $ heroku run ./manage.py migrate

+## Cloudflare

+We are set up to use Cloudflare for DNS which also includes a CDN.

 ## Static files

-The Heroku app serves up static files directly, using [Whitenoise](http://whitenoise.evans.io/en/stable/).
+The Heroku app serves up static files (JS, CSS, etc.) directly, using [Whitenoise](http://whitenoise.evans.io/en/stable/).

 Cloudflare sits in front of the Heroku app and caches the static files so each request doesn't hit the Heroku app.